rya-sge/access-denied/_posts/2024-03-28-ethereum-staking.md

 The Ethereum staking deposit contract is available at the following [address](https://etherscan.io/address/0x00000000219ab540356cBB839Cbe05303d7705Fa).
 This contract receives the staked funds.

 Its address is published on the ethereum Foundation [website](https://ethereum.org/en/staking/deposit-contract/).
-As indicated in the website "Sending ETH to the address on this page will not make you a staker and will result in a failed transaction."
+As indicated on the website "Sending ETH to the address on this page will not make you a staker and will result in a failed transaction."

 ## References